quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 when, and only when, they appear in all capitals, as shown here.

-# Connections and Version Negotiation

-QUIC connections are shared state between a client and a server {{INV}}.
-The VN mechanism defined in this document operates inside of a QUIC connection; i.e., the packets with the original version are part of the same connection as the VN packet and the packets with the negotiated version.

 # Compatible Versions

 If A and B are two distinct versions of QUIC, A is said to be "compatible" with